markNZed/TaskFlow/README.md

   * add it directly to server/config/workflows.mjs
 * If the sequence is comlpicated/long then
   * create a file in server/config/workflow/TaskNewFlow.mjs (copy the structure of an existing file)
+  * Add the license header to the file
   * edit server/config/workflows.mjs to import and include TaskNewFlow.mjs

 That should be all.